ASneakyToast/happycampers.life/_posts/1990-01-01-Example_post.md

 title: "Example post."
 flavor-text: "Make punny joke here!"
 ---
+This is the excerpt text and also shows here on the leading page.

 ### This is a subheading.
 And this is what the subheading is about.
 Its probably alot of stuff like yah dah dah, yeah ha ha, and also some more stuff.